Poltergeist (band)

-Poltergeist, originally Carrion, is a Swiss thrash metal band that played from 1985 to 1993, then again from 2013 to the present.
+Poltergeist, originally Carrion, is a Swiss thrash metal band, active from 1985 to 1993, then again from 2013 to the present.
 Carrion produced two demos and one full-length album under SriLanca Records.
 Poltergeist released two full-length albums and three demos under Century Media Records.
 They also released a single and a full-length album under Haunted House Records.
 Poltergeist is now signed to Massacre Records and released the album Feather of Truth in 2020.
+The band is working on a new album as of August 2023.

 History

 The band was founded in 1985 as Carrion by guitarist and vocalist V.O.
 Pulver.
 Carrion was not renamed to Poltergeist until the studio recording of Poltergeist's first demo in 1987.
 There had already been a UK rock band called Poltergeist which played at the now famous Watchfield Free Festival in 1975.
 Carrion was "underground" and was signed under Gama/Sri Lanca Records, a small record company in Germany.
 Carrion's appearance was heavily influenced by glam metal, which was popular at the time.
 After the name change to Poltergeist, the departure of three other band members, and the addition of new singer André Grieder, the band changed drastically in terms of appearance and style.
 Poltergeist gained a cult following after the release of their first two albums, but became more well known after singer André Grieder recorded vocals on the Cracked Brain album for the popular thrash metal band Destruction.
 Poltergeist's albums were critically viewed as "good, but not good enough to set them apart." and the band broke up following the release of their final album in 1993.